utopia-php/pay/docs/tutorials/add-payment-adapter.md

 ```

-> If you copy this template, make sure to replace all placeholders wrapped like `[THIS]` and to implement everything marked as `TODO:`.
+> If you copy this template, make sure to replace all `[THIS]` placeholders and to implement everything marked as `TODO:`.

-When implementing new adapter, please make sure to follow these rules:
+When implementing a new adapter, please make sure to follow these rules:

-- `getName()` needs to use same name as file name with first letter lowercased.
-For example, in `Stripe.php`, we use `stripe`
+- `getName()` needs to use the same name as the file name with the first letter lowercased.
+For example, in `Stripe.php`, we use `stripe`.

 Please mention in your documentation what resources or API docs you used to implement the provider's API.

 ## 2. Test your adapter

-After you finished adding your new adapter, you should write a proper test for it.
-To do that, you create `tests/Pay/Adapter/[PROVIDER_NAME]Tests.php` and write tests for the provider.
-Look at the test written for the existing adapters for examples.
+After you add your new adapter, you should write proper tests.
+To do that, create `tests/Pay/Adapter/[PROVIDER_NAME]Tests.php` and write tests for the provider.
+You can look at the tests written for the existing adapters for examples.

 To run the test, you can simply run